manjaro/website/content/contribute.md

 ### Volunteer as Software Developer or Packager

 There are many projects that require different packaging or programming languages skills.
 Head to Manjaro <a href="https://gitlab.manjaro.org/applications">GitLab</a>, pick the software you want to work on and contact one of the team members (preferably <a href="https://forum.manjaro.org/u/yochanan/summary">Mark</a> or <a href="https://forum.manjaro.org/u/romangg">Roman</a>) to ask them for account creation.
-Afterwards read <a href="https://docs.manjaro.org/how-to-send-a-pull-request-to-manjaro-gitlab-from-github/">sending PR&#x27;s</a> to get started.</p><p data-block-key="75q5">On the other side if you have some interesting software you have done that you want to be part of Manjaro get in touch with us using the <a href="https://manjaro.org/contact/">contact form</a>.
+Afterwards read <a href="https://docs.manjaro.org/how-to-send-a-pull-request-to-manjaro-gitlab-from-github/">sending PR&#x27;s</a> to get started.</p><p data-block-key="75q5">On the other side if you have some interesting software you have done that you want to be part of Manjaro get in touch with us via <a href="mailto:info@manjaro.org">email</a>.

 ### Volunteer as Web Developer/Designer